-Students earning a GPA of 3.5 or better for an academic year are eligible to be placed on the Dean's List, which is published at the end of each academic year.
-To qualify for the Dean's list, a student must be enrolled full-time and have no failures for any courses or rotations during the year.
-This honor is entered on the student's transcript.
+Students in the Freshmen, Sophomore and Junior year earning a GPA of 3.5 or better for an academic year are eligible to be placed on the Dean's List, which is published at the end of each academic year.
+To qualify for the Dean's List, a student must be enrolled full-time and have no failures for any courses or rotations during the year.
+The calculation for eligibility is as follows: Freshmen=cumulative GPA whereas the Sophomore & Junior year=a weighted average of the Fall and Spring semester of that academic year.
+This honor is entered on the student transcript.
+Please note that being placed on the Dean's List has no bearing on scholarship or financial aid.